Kengokuma/Kengokuma/README.md

 ## Kengokuma
-I'm an undergraduate student studying engineering in the School of Engineering Systems at the University of Tsukuba.
-I'm interested in Robotics, Control Engineering, and Software Engineering.
+I'm an undergraduate student studying engineering in the School of Engineering Systems at the University of Tsukuba.💻 </br>
+I'm interested in Robotics, Control Engineering, and Software Engineering.🤖

 ## History
 ### 2019~2024  Robocup Junior Resuce